Curriculum Guide

 A course in exploratory analysis, planning probability, and statistical inference, per the College Board syllabus, for accelerated juniors who are ready to undertake work at the college level.
 This course requires extensive homework and culminates in the Advanced Placement Statistics examination.
 Each student should own a graphing calculator.
 Students will have the opportunity to tie all the course’s themes together in a final project and presentation.
 For sophomores and juniors who are ahead of their accelerated track peers.
 Also available as an elective for seniors who have completed Accelerated Algebra 2 or Pre-calculus.
 Honors weight.

-Algebra 3, Grade 12
+Statistics, Grade 12

 Honors Calculus, Grade 12